lugrus2000/bubblecast-video-plugin/readme.txt

 * The first version released.

 == Why do I want video in my blog? ==

-The plugin lets you and your users publishing video to your blog easily.
-When you’re editing your post you can click Bubblecast icon in Upload/Insert section, record or upload your video and have it embedded into the post immediately.
-Users can add video comments to your posts in the same way.
-Once you’ve published your post the video player will be shown and your visitors will play the movie.
-You’ve got all the power of Wordpress in terms of blogging plus video capabilities.

 For example you run a blog about cooking.
 You watched a TV show about cooking and thought: “Hey!
 I can record video recipes as well!”.
 You’ve recorded how you cooked a lobster, now you google for video plugin for Wordpress.
 Fortunately,  you  found Bubblecast video plugin, it took you 2 minutes to register, install it and post the video.
 You briefly looked through plugin’s features and was struck by another idea: “Hey!
 My readers can post their video recipes to comment mine.
 We can create a library of video recipes.
 I can even make money on that if I gather enough video clips”.